tanhauhau/tanhauhau.github.io/content/blog/step-by-step-guide-for-writing-a-babel-transformation/index.md

 #### Transforming variable name

-As we can see from the [AST explorer](https://lihautan.com/babel-ast-explorer/#?eyJiYWJlbFNldHRpbmdzIjp7InZlcnNpb24iOiI3LjQuNSJ9LCJ0cmVlU2V0dGluZ3MiOnsiaGlkZUVtcHR5Ijp0cnVlLCJoaWRlTG9jYXRpb24iOnRydWUsImhpZGVUeXBlIjp0cnVlfSwiY29kZSI6ImZ1bmN0aW9uIGdyZWV0KG5hbWUpIHtcbiAgcmV0dXJuICdIZWxsbyAnICsgbmFtZTtcbn1cblxuY29uc29sZS5sb2coZ3JlZXQoJ3RhbmhhdWhhdScpKTsgLy8gSGVsbG8gdGFuaGF1aGF1In0=), the name of the `Identifier` is stored in the property called `name`, so what we are going to do is to reverse the `name`.
+As we can see from the [AST explorer](https://lihautan.com/babel-ast-explorer/#?eyJiYWJlbFNldHRpbmdzIjp7InZlcnNpb24iOiI3LjQuNSJ9LCJ0cmVlU2V0dGluZ3MiOnsiaGlkZUVtcHR5Ijp0cnVlLCJoaWRlTG9jYXRpb24iOnRydWUsImhpZGVUeXBlIjp0cnVlfSwiY29kZSI6ImZ1bmN0aW9uIGdyZWV0KG5hbWUpIHtcbiAgcmV0dXJuICdIZWxsbyAnICsgbmFtZTtcbn1cblxuY29uc29sZS5sb2coZ3JlZXQoJ3RhbmhhdWhhdScpKTsgLy8gSGVsbG8gdGFuaGF1aGF1In0=), the name of the `Identifier` is stored in the property called `name`, so what we will do is to reverse the `name`.

 ```js
 Identifier(path) {